State significant infrastructure

 The State Significant Infrastructure Guidelines provide a detailed explanation of the SSI process and set out clear expectations about the quality of environmental assessment documentation.

-The EP&A Regulation requires certain SSI documents, including environmental impact statements (EISs), amendment applications and modification requests to be prepared having regard to the State Significant Infrastructure Guidelines.
+The EP&A Regulation requires certain SSI documents, including EISs, amendment applications and modification requests to be prepared having regard to the State Significant Infrastructure Guidelines.

 For further information on the guidelines visit the NSW planning website.